yeungpinghei/yeungpinghei.github.io/README.md

 ```

 <img src="/docs/m7_summary.png" alt="m7_summary" width="50%">

+According to the model summary, the two-dimensional interaction between time and repetition *'te(point, repetition)'* has a significant p-value of <2e-16.
+Thus, it is beneficial to include it in our model.

 ## Step 8: Compare Hong Kong English and American English
 So far we have considered the effect of syntactic category on normalized F0, but we have yet to explore if it affects speakers of Hong Kong English and American English equally.